 If you have any doubts about your child custody agreement or your child’s safety, seek the advice of a divorce attorney.
-If you have been arrested for DUI for the first time, contact a DUI attorney immediately.
+If you have been arrested for DUI for the first time in Tennessee, contact a Nashville DUI attorney immediately.
 By agreeing to attend substance abuse counseling or a drug and alcohol safety course for drivers, you may be able to avoid a DUI conviction.

 With all of this in mind, it is always wise to avoid drinking whenever you are going through divorce proceedings and custody proceedings with your ex-spouse.
 As always, if your ex poses a threat to the safety of your children due to repeated drunk driving, you must take appropriate legal measures to protect them.